 For all other countries, series 100 kennels are acceptable.

 Minimum requirement for snub-nosed dogs and cats is a 10% larger container than the minimum.

 The container must be strong enough to protect your pet during transport, be secure enough to contain it and have sufficient ventilation on all four sides, to ensure the air quality in the container will not deteriorate.

 The door must be secured in such a manner that it will not open accidentally or your pet cannot open it during handling and transport.

 Your pet's nose and paws should not be able to fit through any ventilation opening or door mesh.

 The container must have a water pot accessible from the outside.

 The water pot must be secured and in proportion to the size of the pet but not take up too much of the floor space.

 Fibreboard, wire mesh and wicker containers are not suitable for air transportation.

 These dimensions are the minimum internal dimensions, please allow extra room if you are placing a blanket or bedding into the kennel.
-Pets must be able to stand and sit erect without touching the top of the kennel.
+Pets must be able to stand and sit erect without touching the top of the kennel and turn around comfortably.